What is differential geometry: curves and surfaces: Lagunov's fishbowl

-According to \ref{ex:moon-revolution}, the answer is ``yes'' for surfaces of revolution.
-Later (see \ref{ex:convex-lagunov}) we will show that the answer is ``yes'' for convex surfaces.
-Now we are going to show by an example that the answer is ``no'' in the general case; this example was constructed by Vladimir Lagunov \cite{lagunov-1961}.
+Later (see \ref{ex:convex-lagunov} and \ref{ex:rad=2}) we will show that the answer is ``yes'' for convex sets and surfaces in an open ball of radius $2$.
+Now we are going to show by an example that the answer is ``no'' in the general case; it was constructed by Vladimir Lagunov \cite{lagunov-1961}.

-\parit{Construction.} Let us start with a body of revolution $V_1$ whose cross section is shown on the diagram below.
-The boundary curve of the cross section consists of 6 long vertical line segments included into 3 closed simple smooth curves.
-(To make the curves smooth, one has to use cutoffs and mollifiers from Section~\ref{sec:analysis}.)
-The boundary of $V_1$ has 3 components, each of which is a smooth sphere.
+\parbf{Construction.} Let us start with a body of revolution $V_1$ whose cross-section is shown on the next picture.
+The boundary curve of the cross-section consists of $6$ long horizontal line segments included in $3$ simple closed smooth curves.
+(To make the curves smooth, one has to use cutoffs and mollifiers from Appendix~\ref{sec:analysis}.)
+The boundary of $V_1$ has $3$ components, each of which is a smooth sphere.